Hospice Planning (FAQ)

 What services does hospice care provide?

-Hospice care can provide a range of different services depending on your symptoms and end of life care wishes.
-These services include, but are not limited to, emotional and spiritual support for the person and their family, relief of symptoms and pain, help with advance care planning, therapy services, like physical or occupational therapy, and much more.
+Hospice care can provide a range of different services depending on the patient’s symptoms and end of life care wishes.
+These services include, but are not limited to, emotional and spiritual support, home care assistance, relief of symptoms and pain, help with advance care planning, therapy services, like physical or occupational therapy, medication administration and much more.

 Where does hospice take place?

-Hospice can be provided in many settings — a private home, nursing home, assisted living facility, or in a hospital.
+Hospice can be provided in many settings — a person’s home, a nursing home, assisted living facility, or in a hospital.
 Many people choose to receive hospice care at home so their friends and family can visit as they wish.
-Other considerations may include one’s home environment vs. another setting, cost, and stability of the person’s condition.
+Other considerations include financial costs, and the stability of the person’s condition.
 Choosing where to receive hospice care is a personal decision, but it may be helpful to talk with family members, your caregiver, or your doctor about the level of care you need and if it can be provided at home.
-The costs for receiving hospice care at different locations may differ.
-Hospice under Medicare, however, does not cover the costs of room and board at a nursing home or in your home.
+The costs for receiving hospice care may differ based on where the care is given.
+Hospice under Medicare does not cover the costs of room and board at a nursing home, assisted living facility or in your home.

 Should I include hospice care in my advanced care planning?